What we offer

 We are home to UF’s Center for Environmental and Human Toxicology, a hub for interrelated interests focusing on ecological and human health.

-An unexpected ability of cells to bend metal determines the safety of silver nanowires — highly conductive nanomaterials a thousand times thinner than a human hair that are being used in next-generation touchscreens for smartphones and consumer electronics, a transnational team of scientists that includes University of Florida researchers has found.
+An unexpected ability of cells to bend metal determines the safety of silver nanowires — highly conductive nanomaterials a thousand times thinner than a human hair that are being used in next-generation touchscreens, a transnational team of scientists that includes UF researchers has found.

 Drs.
 Hayward, Zubcevic and Tevosian have been awarded a new three-year grant from the Florida Department of Health to investigate the long-term impact of prenatal nicotine exposure on the gut microbiome.